5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/IRQ_Fix_Alt/README.md

 # Alternate IRQ Fix
 If you don't want to use SSDTTime to generate `SSDT-HPET`, you can use this approach instead.
 It doesn't require binary renames at all and is even more acpi-compliant.
+This is already implemented since Release 092, so you don't need to do anything.

-## Preparations
+## Instructions
-If present, disable/delete the following in your `config.plist`:

-- `ACPUI/Add`:
+- `ACPI/Add`:
 	- Disable/delete `SSDT-HPET.aml` (and from EFI/OC/ACPI)
 - `ACPI/Patch`:
 	- Disable/delete "change _CRS to XCRS, pair with SSDT-HPET"
 	- Disable/delete "RTC IRQ 8 Patch"
 	- Disable/delete "TIMR IRQ 0 Patch"

-## Instructions
 - Add `SSDT-IRQSSDT-IRQ_FIXES.aml` to EFI/OC/ACPI and your config.plist
 - Change ALC Layout-ID to `18` or `39` (when using a Docking Station)
 - Save and reboot